The main public holidays in Thailand in 2023, to have an overview of the days when administrations, banks, shops, may be closed.

 On this occasion, the supermarket employees are dressed in white and red caps and the song Jingle Bells is played on a loop.

-31 December: New Year's Eve - Public Holiday -
+31 December: New Year's Eve - Public holiday - France

 New Year's Eve, celebrated in Thailand as elsewhere, even if in the countryside it is not an important holiday.